 Understanding the Amazon Working Backwards Method

-A fundamental principle of Amazon’s method is that the product team must imagine the product is ready to ship.
-This entails the drafting an imaginary press release.
+This entails drafting an imaginary press release.
 In the next section, we will discuss this core component of Amazon’s method in more detail.

 The Amazon Working Backwards Method press release

-Amazon gives the product team flexibility to draft the press release in any manner they see fit.
+Amazon allows the product team to draft the press release in any way they see fit.

 However, McAllister noted that it should occupy a page and a half or less and be broken down into short paragraphs of three to four sentences.